jreijn/hippo-addon-restful-webservices/readme.md

 Access the CMS at http://localhost:8080/cms, and the site at http://localhost:8080/site Logs are located in target/tomcat6x/logs

-Also you can see the REST api docs by browsing to http://localhost:8080/cms/swagger/
+Also you can see the WEB api docs by browsing to http://localhost:8080/cms/swagger/

 Building distribution